Indhu Rubasingham: As artistic director

-Indhu Rubasingham is the current artistic director of the National Theatre.
-She took up her role in the Spring of 2025.
-It was announced in December 2023 she would take over as Artistic Director of the National Theatre from Rufus Norris.

-In her previous role at the Kiln, Indhu Rubasingham succeeded Nicolas Kent as artistic director of the Tricycle Theatre in 2012.
+Rubasingham succeeded Nicolas Kent as artistic director of the Tricycle Theatre in 2012.
 In April 2018, after a capital renovation, the theatre's name was changed to the Kiln Theatre.
 Rubasingham's mission for Kiln Theatre was to make theatre for all by making space for unheard/ignored voices to be part of the mainstream and be a local theatre with an international vision.
 The theatre sits in the Borough of Brent.